Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Simulations

 \textbf{Results.} The results are summarized in Figure~\ref{fig:synthetic_ews}.
-When looking at the training loss, we observe that ASCD-PFL drives the loss down quickly intially, while in the end ASVRCD-PFL achieves a better optimum.
-This suggests that we can apply ASCD-PFL at the beginning of training and add control variates to reduce the variance at a latter stage of training, thus combining the benefits of both algorithms.
+When examining the training loss, we observe that ASCD-PFL drives the loss down quickly initially, while ASVRCD-PFL ultimately achieves a better optimum.
+This suggests that we can apply ASCD-PFL at the beginning of training and add control variates to reduce the variance at a later stage of training, thus combining the benefits of both algorithms.
 Both ASCD-PFL and ASVRCD-PFL perform much better than the widely used LSGD-PFL.
-Looking at the estimation error, we observe that when the heterogeneity level is small, there is a tendency for overfitting, especially for ASCD-PFL; and when the heterogeneity level gets large, there is less concern for overfitting.
+When analyzing the estimation error, we observe that when the heterogeneity level is small, there is a tendency for overfitting, especially for ASCD-PFL; and when the heterogeneity level increases, there is less concern for overfitting.
 In general, however, ASCD-PFL and ASVRCD-PFL still achieve better estimation error than LSGD-PFL.
-The average running time over 30 independents runs is reported in Table~\ref{tab:time_syn_ews}.
+The average running time over 30 independent runs is reported in Table~\ref{tab:time_syn_ews}.